raballew/okd-the-hard-way/docs/02-services.md

 ### Major

 Major means that parts of the cluster will be affected but the system stays operational.
-Unexpected behaviour might occur immediately or in the long run.
+Unexpected behavior might occur immediately or in the long run.

-* NTP - Logging, storage and certifcates might be out of sync, operators might become degraded
+* NTP - Logging, storage and certificates might be out of sync, operators might become degraded

 ### Minor